Ninalgad/cancer-immu-mlp/README.md

   --n-folds INTEGER       Number of folds/models,
                           Must be at least 2
-                          [default: 7]

-  --teacher-dim INTEGER   The hidden dimension of
-                          the teacher (NOT used
-                          for inference) MLP
-                          [default: 128]
+                          [default: 5]

-  --student-dim INTEGER   The hidden dimension of
+  --model-dim INTEGER   The hidden dimension of
-                          the student (used for
+                          the model
-                          inference) MLP
                           [default: 256]

   --random-state INTEGER  Controls the randomness